AlephAlpha/Nekomata/doc/Builtins.md

 ### `take` (`T`, `2 -> 1`)

-Get the first n elements of a list or a string.
+Get the first n elements of a list.

 This function is automatically vectorized on the second argument.

 ### `subset` (`S`, `1 -> 1`)

-Get a finite subset of a list or a string.
+Get a finite subset of a list.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.